LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/studio.rst

    You do NOT need to understand HOW the sorting function works.
 You just need to be able to use it.

+3. Using the sytax listed above:

+   a.
+Sort each sample array in increasing order.
+   b.
+Sort each sample array in decreasing order.
+   c.
+Does the function alter ``arrayName``?
+   d. `Code studio part 3 here <https://repl.it/@launchcode/MoreFuncsStudio03>`__.

 So Why Write A Sorting Function?
 ---------------------------------